zuzanapiarova/philosophers/README.md

 ## BONUS
 - processes are properly created and freed and they get the philo data
-- need to transfer actions and logging from mandatory
-- add while loop in the child process function to perform the actions until death occurs
-- big challenge: implement the monitoring process

 ## TEST CASES
 ### --- incorrect input - check parsing ---